 1. The programme's curriculum and the units of study are stipulated in the course catalogue and/or on Canvas.
+For the Eu-HEM curriculum, please see the Eu-HEM Student Handbook.

 The master's programme HEPL and the specialisation Health Economics consist of the following compulsory courses:

 Block Course EC HEPL Health Economics

-1 Economics and Financing of Health Care Systems 5 $\checkmark$ $\checkmark$
+1 Economics and Financing of Health Care Systems 5 $\checkmark$

-Advanced Research Methods 5 V
+Advanced Research Methods 5 $\checkmark$

-Microeconometrics (formerly Quantitative Methods for Applied Economics) 4 $\checkmark$
+Applied Microeconometrics 4

+2 Economics of Health and Health Care (GW4535M, HEPL) 5

-2 Economics of Health and Health Care 5 $\checkmark$ $\checkmark$
+Economics of Health and Health Care (GW4568M, HE) (will continue in block 3) 5 $\checkmark$

-Health Technology Assessment 5 $\checkmark$ $\checkmark$
+Health Technology Assessment 5

 3 International Health Law 5 $\checkmark$

 Comparative Health Policy 5 $\checkmark$

-Research Topics in Health Economics 5 $\checkmark$
+Seminar Health Economics (will continue in block 4) 5 $\checkmark$

-Public Health Economics 5 $\checkmark$
+Public Health Economics 5

-4/5/6 Thesis 20 $\checkmark$
+4/5/6 Thesis 20

-4/5/6 Thesis 16 $\checkmark$
+4/5/6 Thesis 16